SugarVentures/forth/README.md

 In the toolbar, next the Stop button, choose OPPVSClient to start User application.
 Enter the server address and port and click Play.

 #License
-Forth is released under the [GNU General Public License, version 3]: https://opensource.org/licenses/GPL-3.0 "GNU".
+Forth is released under the [GNU General Public License, version 3](https://opensource.org/licenses/GPL-3.0 "GNU").